barbeque/oyanami-msx-megarom/README.md

 Beware!
 Using socketed ICs may not leave enough vertical height for a standard Konami-style cartridge case to close.

 74ALS670 has been reported not to work with MSX Turbo-R systems.
 Please use only the LS variant.

+## Special Thanks
+ - bsittler for the help and inspiration to get this figured out;
+ - Annual_Bottle_4639 on Reddit for testing additional games